HeroicFelon/dbproj/implementation-plan.markdown

 The Article Collection Module automates fetching articles from various sources, forming the foundation of the system by providing data for processing.

-### Step 1: Set up a basic web scraper using Scrapy
+### Step 1: Set up a basic web crawler using crawl4ai

-- **Task**: Create a Scrapy spider to fetch articles from a single website (e.g., a news site).
+- **Task**: Create a crawl4ai spider to fetch articles from a single website (e.g., a news site).
 - **Implementation**:
-  - Define a spider to extract article titles, URLs, and content.
+  - Define a crawl4ai spider (Python class or YAML config) to extract article titles, URLs, and content asynchronously.
   - Save fetched articles as text files in a local directory (e.g., `articles/`).
 - **Test**:
   - Run the spider and verify that articles are saved in the local directory.